trumpf-code/Trumpf.Coparoo.Playwright/PATTERN.md

 ### Getting started...
 As a next step, consider reading [this code example](DEMO.md).
 It illustrates how the *Coparoo* framework helps you putting these ideas into practice.

+If you prefer a more feature-complete showcase (dynamic runtime relationship registration, interface-driven decoupling, navigation conventions), jump to the **demo project**: [Demo README](Trumpf.Coparoo.Playwright.Demo/README.md).

 [tree]: ./Resources/pageObjectTree.png "Coparoo tree"
 [fastSearch]: ./Resources/fastSearch.PNG "Finding faster"